 Taking a Piccadilly Line tube train from Leicester Square tube station (Central London) for example, to Heathrow Terminal 3, normally takes between 45 Minutes and 1 Hour.
 However, even though the tube trains are normally very frequent and very reliable delays can still happen, for whatever reason(s), so always give yourself 90 Minutes journey time just to play safe.

 As an alternative you can take the National Rail train called Heathrow Express WebsiteHeathrow Express from Paddington Rail Station, located in Central London, to Heathrow Airport (Terminal 3).
-A Heathrow Express fare will cost each adult Heathrow Express Fares Web Page£27 (Single) or £42 (Return) whereas an Express Saver fare will cost £22 (Single) or £37 (Return).
+A Heathrow Express Saver fare will cost each adult Heathrow Express Fares Web Page£25 (Single) or £37 (Return).

 Gatwick Airport, just like Heathrow Airport, has a dedicated train going to it called the Gatwick Express WebsiteGatwick Express.
-It travels from London's Victoria Rail Station to Gatwick Airport in approximately 30 Minutes and currently costs each adult Gatwick Express Fares Web Page£17.80 (Single/One-Way) and £31.60 (Return).
+It travels from London's Victoria Rail Station to Gatwick Airport in approximately 30 Minutes and currently costs each adult Gatwick Express Anytime Tickets£17.80 (Single/One-Way) and £33.70 (Return).
 Trains are approximately every 15 Minutes.